Albert Millet: Valentin murder trial

 On 11 May 1981, Millet's trial began at the cour d'assises in Draguignan.
 Valentin's family asserted that it was not logical for the dog to have run away and it likely would have taken refuge at their house and defended its mistress from Millet.
 They were convinced that he had killed beforehand and therefore had planned the killing of his wife in advance.
-The jurors, however, were not convinced, and instead found him guilty of second-degree murder, for which he was sentenced to life imprisonment.
+The jurors, however, were not convinced, and instead found him guilty of murder, for which he was sentenced to life imprisonment.

 During his time in prison, Millet again proved to be a model prisoner, due to which he succeeded in having his sentence commuted to 25 years imprisonment.
 He was not subjected to any psychiatric examination while serving his term, and amassed a fortune of 300,000 francs from the work he did inside the prison.
 In 1999 and 2000, Millet was granted furlough on three occasions, during which he stayed at a small hotel room in Nice.
 In June 2001, during his fourth furlough, he met a woman named Gisèle, who was 18 years his junior, at the terrace of a café.
 He confided to her his entire criminal career, but despite this, Gisèle accepted him, revealing that she lived off her disability pension and spent most of her money at a casino, due to which she was in debt.
 She then invited him to spend the night at her two-room apartment in Hyères, which he accepted.
 Five days later, he returned to prison.